KinWaiCheuk/nnAudio/README.md

 # nnAudio
 Audio processing by using pytorch 1D convolution network.
 By doing so, spectrograms can be generated from audio on-the-fly during neural network training.
+[Kapre](https://github.com/keunwoochoi/kapre) has a similar concept in which they also use 1D convolution from keras to do the waveforms to spectrogram conversions.

+Other GPU audio processing tools are [torchaudio](https://github.com/pytorch/audio) and [tf.signal](https://www.tensorflow.org/api_docs/python/tf/signal).
+But they are not using the neural network approach, and hence the Fourier basis can not be trained.

 The name of nnAudio comes from `torch.nn`, since most of the codes are built from `torch.nn`.

 # Dependencies
 Numpy 1.14.5